Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-10.md

 - `transition`
 - `@keyframe` and `animation`

-In a nutsheel animation is the changing of property values over time.
+In a nutshell animation is the changing of property values over time.

 In a nutshell `transition` causes changes to CSS properties to change over time instead of changing instantly, `@keyframe` defines changes that are mapped out over time.
 Transition animates a change to a property, keyframes map out changes that are then applied to properties.